creationix/coffeepot/README.markdown

 Currently the compiler can compile a subset of CoffeeScript.

-A live example is available at <http://bit.ly/7k5TA4>
+A live example is available at <http://trycoffee.org>

+The public folder has a fully usable distribution of coffeescript that can be used for both browsers and commonjs environments.

 More to come soon...